Chattanooga DayLilies Blog Echoe Matthews & Sarah

 Slate Roofing Made Easy – Choosing The Right Tools And Materials

-If you want to install your own slate roofing, it is strongly recommended that you do some research in advance.
-It is essential to be prepared to be successfulMake sure you know about the various types of slate, the manufacturing methods, flashing, sheathing, nailing, and other roofing materials prior to you start.
+It is strongly recommended that you research before you start installing a slate roof.
+You need to be ready to be successfulMake sure you know about the various types of slate, manufacturing methods Flashing, sheathing nailing and other products before you start.

 Tools